scala-network/DefyX/doc/configuration.md

 ## Unsafe configurations

 There are some configurations that are considered 'unsafe' because they affect the security of the algorithm against attacks.
-If the conditions listed below are not satisfied, the configuration is unsafe and a compilation error is emitted when building the DefyX library.
+If the conditions listed below are not satisfied, the configuration is unsafe and a compilation error is emitted when building the RandomX library.

-These checks can be disabled by definining `RANDOMX_UNSAFE` when building DefyX, e.g. by using `-DRANDOMX_UNSAFE` command line switch in GCC or MSVC.
+These checks can be disabled by definining `RANDOMX_UNSAFE` when building RandomX, e.g. by using `-DRANDOMX_UNSAFE` command line switch in GCC or MSVC.
 It is not recommended to disable these checks except for testing purposes.

 ### 1. Memory-time tradeoffs